HeapsIO/heaps-doc/Installation.md

 # Installation

 In order to get up and running Heaps you'll need to make a decision about how you would like to run and debug your project.
-Currently these options are as follows:
-* JavaScript
-* HashLink
-* Flash

 First things first, you're going to need to download the latest version of Haxe.
 If you plan on testing with HashLink, however, you will need to download the [Latest Haxe 4 Preview](https://haxe.org/download/list/) from the website.